VAT registration in Germany

 • Read in: 4 min

 However, it is crucial to bear in mind that Polish entrepreneurs aiming to tap into the market of their western neighbors may, at some stage, be obliged to register for VAT in Germany to comply with regulations and avoid penalties.
-This article aims to address the process of VAT registration in Germany, its location, and the necessary documents that need to be prepared.

 From the following article you will find out:

-• The specific German tax office where a Polish entrepreneur can initiate the VAT registration process.
+• The specific German tax office where a Polish entrepreneur can initiate the VAT registration process,

 VAT in Germany

 VAT in Germany goes by two names – Umsatzsteuer or Mehrwertsteuer, and this applies not just in German-speaking nations.
-The standard VAT rate is 19%, while reduced rates are 7% and 0%.

 When does the requirement to fulfill VAT obligations arise?